Morgan – A Suitable Case For Treatment | 1966

-Their boisterous relationship implodes at 13 Campden Hill Square in Holland Park, west London.
+Their boisterous relationship implodes in their rather nice West London house at 13 Campden Hill Square in upmarket Holland Park.

 Morgan’s unreconstructed Stalinist mother (Irene Handl) takes him to pay homage at the tomb of Karl Marx in the East Section of Highgate Cemetery, on the east side of Swain’s Lane, north of Oakeshott Lane, London N6.
 She speaks fondly of Morgan’s late father: “You know, he wanted to shoot the royal family, abolish marriage and put everybody who’d been to public school in a chain gang.
 Yes, he was an idealist, your dad.”